Abdou-web-dev/CRUD-React-App/thingsToAdd.md

 4)++add auth0 authentication 5) add a search input for fetching a specific workout in the list
 Note: files tracked before can be untracked by running git rm --cached filename

+5- authentication , maybe use Firebase or JWT ?? auth0 is not completely free and is changing rapidly